julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ## Create a VM on Azure.<a id="orgheadline4"></a>

+<a id="orgtarget1"></a>

 The following `docker-machine` command will create a Docker VM on Azure in which you will run various Docker containers.
 It will take a few minutes to run (between 5 and 10 minutes).
 You will have to supply `azure-subscription-id` and `azure-subscription-cert` path.
 See these Azure `docker-machine` [instructions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-docker-machine/), if you have questions about this process.
-Also the the size of the VM is currently set to `ExtraLarge`.
+Also set the size of the VM which is currently set to `ExtraSmall` and supply the name of the Azure Docker host.
 See [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) to learn more about sizes for virtual machines.

     # Create Azure VM via docker-machine
     docker-machine -D create -d azure \